pbarolat/KindleDownload/README.md

 # KindleDownload
 This script downloads all your kindle books that are available via the "Download and Transfer via USB" function on the Amazon website.
+The script automates the clicks necessary to download each book.

 Here are instructions to use the script.
+If you start the script and want to stop it for any reason, just close the browser.

 1) Log into Amazon.com
 2) Go to page: https://www.amazon.com/hz/mycd/digital-console/contentlist/booksAll/dateDsc/